inbar1901/Visual-math-solver/README.md

 # Visual-math-solver
-This work has been done by Inbar Ackerman & Noa Shoham as project A in EE studies Supervised by Elad Hirsh
+This work has been done by Inbar Ackerman & Noa Shoham as project A in EE faculty, Technion, Supervised by Elad Hirsh

 ## Goal: